Kieren Briggs: Early football

-Growing up, Briggs prioritised soccer until he joined the Pennant Hills Junior Football club at age 11.
+Growing up in Sydney suburb of Carlingford, Briggs prioritised soccer until he joined the Pennant Hills Football Club junior programs at age 11.
 Two years later, he joined the GWS Academy program.
 Despite Pennant Hills falling within the Sydney Swans Academy zone, due to the fact that he lived in Carlingford, he was consequently tied to the GWS Academy.

 After going undrafted in 2017, he emerged as a strong contender for the 2018 draft after an exceptional year, where he was named the Most Valuable Player (MVP) for both the GWS Academy side and the Allies team in the 2018 AFL Under 18 championships.
 That same year, he was named as the ruckman in the championship's All-Australian team.
 He was then drafted by GWS in the 2018 AFL draft, when they matched the bid made by West Coast with the 34th selection.

 AFL career

 Briggs did not debut for the Giants until late into the 2021 AFL season.
 He only played 9 games in two and a half seasons, before being recalled in round 10 of the 2023 AFL season.
 He held his position for the remainder of the year and was considered one of the best ruckmen in the league.
 In September 2023, after playing his first ever finals game, Briggs signed a two-year contract extension.

+At the end of the 2026 AFL season Briggs was not offered a contract by the Giants.